From Pixels to Portraits: A Comprehensive Survey of Talking Head Generation Techniques and Applications: Evaluating Quality

 \subsection{Comparing Visual Quality of Methods}

-To visually investigate how these methods perform, we pick random images of celebrities off the internet and test these models.
+To visually investigate how these methods perform, we use several source images and compare publicly available implementations.
+The goal of this analysis is not to produce a perfectly controlled benchmark, but to illustrate the gap between reported quantitative metrics and the visual quality perceived by human viewers.

-First, we use images of Barack Obama, Lebron James, Chris Hemsworth and Son Heung-Min, all popular celebrities from different countries.
-We test TPSM \cite{tpsm}, Sad Talker \cite{zhang2023sadtalker}, LipGAN \cite{prajwal2020lip}, EmoGen \cite{goyal2023emotionally} among others.
-The outputs for Obama can be seen in Figure~\ref{fig:obama} and for Lebron in Figure~\ref{fig:leb}.
+First, we use images of Barack Obama, LeBron James, Chris Hemsworth, and Son Heung-Min, all public figures from different countries.
+We test TPSM~\cite{tpsm}, SadTalker~\cite{zhang2023sadtalker}, LipGAN/Wav2Lip~\cite{prajwal2020lip}, EmoGen~\cite{goyal2023emotionally}, and other available methods.
+The outputs for Obama can be seen in Figure~\ref{fig:obama}, for LeBron James in Figure~\ref{fig:leb}, for Chris Hemsworth in Figure~\ref{fig:chris}, and for Son Heung-Min in Figure~\ref{fig:son}.
+For future versions of this benchmark, the same evaluation should also be repeated using public benchmark identities or consented data to avoid copyright and synthetic-media concerns.

-We see similar conclusions for all inputs.
-The worst output is seen with Audio2Head which is expected as the model is the oldest among the ones listed.
-Though FOMM was also released in the same year, FOMM has excellent video outputs in comparison to other approaches.
-Among the metrics listed in Table~\ref{tab:comparison_hardware} DaGAN does best.
-However, visually it performs much worse than other methods with the listed outputs.
-We add a table comparing these methods on not just visual quality, but also on the memory requirements, inference time etc. The best outputs seem to be when the face is cropped and only facial landmarks are edited as is the case with TPSM, SadTalker and Video Re-Talking.
+Across these examples, we observe that metric performance does not always align with visual preference.
+Some methods that perform strongly under reconstruction metrics still produce visible artifacts, while methods with weaker reported benchmark numbers can appear more natural in selected qualitative examples.
+Older methods such as Audio2Head tend to show weaker visual quality, whereas FOMM remains surprisingly competitive despite its age.
+TPSM, SadTalker, and Video Re-Talking often produce strong visual outputs because they preserve more of the source face and focus generation on regions such as landmarks, mouth motion, or facial deformation.
+However, these methods differ in driving signal: TPSM benefits from a reference video, while SadTalker is audio-driven, making direct comparison difficult.

-Based on the results, we see that despite TPSM appearing before more recent papers such as EmoGen and SadTalker, it is in fact the best performing model in terms of speed, memory and human annotator quality for the samples we generated.
-It is helped by the fact that this uses a reference video to generate head movements in comparison to say SadTalker which uses the audio.
-However, on the metrics that these papers are evaluated on TPSM performs worse.
-Which leads to the question what next?
+Table~\ref{tab:comparison_hardware} compares methods in terms of practical usability.
+In addition to inference time and GPU memory, we include human quality ratings.
+The 2025 entries show the improvement of recent efficient audio-driven systems, which achieve strong perceptual quality while substantially reducing inference time compared with slower earlier methods.